“Infuse your life with action. Don’t wait for it to happen. Make it happen. Make your own future.”

 Though I know some people much prefer to keep their goals to themselves, I actually find sharing them with my family and friends help to keep me accountable.
 For most people, it’s easier to break promises we make to ourselves than it is to break those that we make to others.
 And resolutions are essentially promises that we make to ourselves.
 Hence, by intentionally letting others know of what we’ve set our eyes on, we’re more likely to stick to the goals than if we were to keep it to ourselves.
 This way, it won’t be so easy for us to put it off without other people asking about it and/or our progress.

 That said, if you opt to keep your resolutions private, what you can do is find yourself an accountability buddy – someone who is going after the same goals as you are.
-By doing so, you still have access to the support and accountability without having to share your goals to everyone you know!
+By doing so, you still have access to the support and accountability without having to share your goals with everyone you know!

 5. Cut Yourself Some Slack